mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 5. **Gross Conversion** (_Number of user-ids to complete checkout and enrol in the free trial divided by number of unique cookies to click "start free trail" button_): This is a good evaluation metrics (and so it cannot be a good invariant metric) since this is directly dependent on the effect of the experiment.
 Expected is that the value will be lower in the experiment group because some people who are not able to commit more than 5 hours per week won't enroll the classes. where as, in the control group, users won't see any pop-up message so they will enroll without any consideration of the number of hours they can commit per week.

 6. **Retention** (_Number of user-ids to remain enrolled past 14-day boundary (and thus make at least one payment) divided by the number of user-ids to complete checkout_): It is expected that fewer students enroll in the free trial in the experimental group, but possibly the number of paying students after 14 days to be unchanged or even increase.
 Thus this is a good evaluation metric rather than invariant metric.
-However, I didn't choose  to use this as an evaluation metric for the test because it is redundant to Gross conversion and Net conversion.
+However, I didn't choose  to use this as an evaluation metric for the test because it is redundant to Gross conversion and Net conversion; this value can be calculated using Retention and Net Conversion.

+	Also it is not feasibile to run the experiment for longer duration.
+Consider for 4,741,212 page views and  40,000 page views per day, retention would be  = 4,741,212 page views / 40,000 page views per day = 119 days.
+This is a really long duration to run the experiment.
+Hence retention should be dropped as an evaluation metric.

 7. **Net Conversion** (_Number of user-ids to remain enrolled past 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click on the "start free trial" button_): This is a good evaluation metric.
 It would be great if this value increases after the test; however, due to the expected decrease in number of students enrolling the free trial, it is possible that net conversion might decrease after the test.
 However, since the majority of the experiment group are those who can commit 5 hours per week and they are more likely to make the first payments for the course.
 So we want this value not to decrease after the test.